Eilat Mazar: Biography

 Eilat Mazar was born on 10 September 1956.
-She was the granddaughter of pioneering Israeli archaeologist Benjamin Mazar, who served as president of the Hebrew University of Jerusalem.
+She was the granddaughter of pioneering Israeli archaeologist Benjamin Mazar, who served as president of the Hebrew University of Jerusalem, and the second cousin of Amihai Mazar, a professor of Archaeology at the Hebrew University as well.
 She obtained a Bachelor of Arts from that same institution, before joining the excavation team of Yigal Shiloh in 1981 and working there for four years.
 She was granted a Doctor of Philosophy from Hebrew University in 1997.
 Her thesis was written on the culture of Phoenicia, based on the excavations she undertook in Achziv.

 Mazar had one daughter from her first marriage, which ended in divorce.
 Her second marriage was to Yair Shoham, who was also an archaeologist.
 They remained married until his death from a heart attack in 1997, at the age of 44.
 Together, they had three sons.

 Mazar died on 25 May 2021.
 She was 64, and suffered from an unspecified long illness prior to her death.